Why Builders Are Rethinking Window Sourcing in 2026

 Reciprocal Tariffs on EU: Combined with Section 232, total aluminum-frame tariff exposure reaches approximately 50% of declared customs value.

-Glass Tariffs: IGUs carry a 10% tariff - much lower than aluminum.
-Since glass is 30-40% of product value, the blended effective rate on the complete window is lower than the headline 50%.
+Glass Tariffs: IGUs carry a lower tariff rate than aluminum frames, which brings the blended effective rate on a complete window below the headline 50%.

 Worked Cost Example: 80-Unit Luxury Multifamily